Bat Yam–Komemiyut railway station

-Bat Yam-Komemiyut railway station is a railway station on the Rosh HaAyin–Beersheba line.
+Bat Yam–Komemiyut railway station is a railway station on the Rosh HaAyin–Beersheba line in Israel.
 It is located at the Komemiyut interchange of the Ayalon Highway, on the border between Bat Yam and Holon.

 Train service

 All trains serving the Rosh HaAyin–Beersheba line stop at this station, as well as at all stations of the line.

 On most weekday hours there is a train every 30 minutes each direction.
 On rush hours there is a train every 15 minutes each direction.
 Some of the southbound trains terminate at Rishon LeZion Moshe Dayan or Ashkelon and do not continue to Beersheba.

 Public transport connections

 The station is served by bus routes 2A, 6, 11, 14, 19, 26, 40, 85, 87, 99, 143, 240 and 425.